 Mathematical inquiry processes: Generate more examples; conjecture; create and test particular cases.
-Conceptual field of inquiry: Pythagoras' Theorem; trigonometry; sequences; algebraic expressions for the nth term of a sequence; expanding double brackets; area.
+Conceptual field of inquiry: Pythagoras' Theorem; trigonometry; sequences; expressions for the nth term of a sequence; expanding double brackets; area.

-This prompt can spark an open, exciting and multi-faceted inquiry that combines Pythagoras' Theorem and trigonometry with algebraic expressions for sequences and area.
+The prompt can spark an open, exciting and multi-faceted inquiry that combines Pythagoras' Theorem and trigonometry with algebraic expressions for sequences and area.
 Sometimes it does this too well, and the teacher has to guide the inquiry to ensure students have access to necessary mathematical concepts.
 The prompt can develop along different pathways based on the students' questions or observations: